 This will also allow you to store wine in this vessel, especially as it’s made out of lead-free glass that shouldn’t pose any concerns regarding toxicity for any amount of time.
 The walls are remarkably thick, and many of its reviewers commented that it gives them plenty of confidence when washing it.
 This should be an easy process given that the manufacturer was considerate enough to include a cleaning wand in the package.

 A decanter also has to be aerated to remove the aroma of its previous content, which is why this model also comes with a stand, which allows for it to be placed top down.
-For even more convenience, the mouth on this vessel is slanted, to make it easier for the wine to be poured in and out.Buy from Amazon for ($36.93)
+For even more convenience, the mouth on this vessel is slanted, to make it easier for the wine to be poured in and out.Click to see the price on Amazon!

 With an almost textbook shape that is both functional and elegant, this Culinaire decanter should be best suited for use with medium and thin-bodied wines, while properly aerating thicker varieties might take a couple of hours.
 But who cares?
 Since this vase-like decanter will be a welcome presence at any table.